 Crataegus calpodendron (Pear Hawthorne), Crataegus coccinoides (Kansas Hawthorne), Crataegus laevigata (English Hawthorne)

-Though the Common Snowberry doesn’t have a reasonably showy flower display, its fruit is quite the opposite!
-Fruiting usually begins in September, and this multi-stemmed shrub produces large clusters of white drupes.
-These drupes stand out against the brown bark, after the leaves have dropped.
+Although the Common Snowberry’s flower display is not showy, its fruit is quite the opposite.
+Starting in September, this multi-stemmed shrub produces large clusters of white drupes that stand out against the brown bark after leaf drop.

 The Yellow Mountain or Huangshan Magnolia, native to southeast China, fruits in September.
 This magnolia tree produces two- to three-inch upright fruit that resembles a pink pine cone.

 Coral Bark Japanese Maple